-Do you qualify for an MN energy rebate?
-We offer free consultations and can answer your questions about the energy rebate program!
+Do you qualify for a Minnesota energy rebate?
+We offer free consultations and can answer your questions about the energy rebate program.

-2. Attic Ventilation – Do you have proper ventilation in your attic?
+2. Do you have proper ventilation in your attic?

-Ignoring ventilation in your roof and attic system is a mistake many property owners make and some contractors.
+Ignoring ventilation in your roof and attic system is a mistake many property owners and some contractors make.
 Make sure Net Free Area is calculated before installation is completed.

-3. Air Tight Sealing – Are your pipes, wires and recessed lights air sealed?
+3. Are your pipes, wires and recessed lights air sealed?